-Purpose: To discharge emissions into the air from the treatment of natural gas, cogeneration, other on-site activities and other related and ancillary activities
+Purpose: To discharge emissions into the air from the treatment of natural gas, cogeneration, other onsite activities and other related and ancillary activities

 Condition requirement Means of monitoring during period under review Compliance achieved?
-6. Written report evaluating risk to human health Report received when required Yes 7.
-Annual report on gross emission of carbon dioxide Change to RMA- no longer required N/A 8.
-Control of discharges to air of carbon monoxide Company records Yes 9.
-Control of discharges to air of nitrogen dioxide Company records Yes 10.
-Option for Council to review conditions re excess of carbon monoxide or nitrogen dioxide limits Not exercised N/A 11.
-Concentration of benzene not to exceed limits Not assessed this period N/A 12.
-Control all other discharges as to not exceed limits Company records and sampling Yes 13.
-Discharge of odour Inspection Yes 14.
-Depressurisation to avoid dense black smoke Inspection and company records Yes 15.
-No adverse ecological effect on eco-systems Inspection and biomonitoring Yes 16.
+15. No adverse ecological effect on eco-systems Inspection and biomonitoring Yes 16.
 Notice to review consent conditions Option next available June 2017, recommendation attached in section 3.6 N/A 17.
-Site contingency plan Annual update of plan Yes Overall assessment of consent compliance and environmental performance in respect of this consent High Ove erall assessment of administration pe erformance in respect of this consent High
+Site contingency plan Provided Yes Overall assessment of consent compliance and environmental performance in High respect of this consent Overall assessment of administration Overall assessment of administration performance in respect of this consent High